ALTIBASE/Documents/Manuals/Altibase_7.2/eng/General Reference-2.The Data Dictionary.md

 ##### PARTITION_TYPE

 This indicates whether the partition type is LOCAL or GLOBAL.
-However, because the GLOBAL partition type is not supported at present, it is always 0.
+However, since the GLOBAL partition type is not supported at present, it is always 0.

 - 0: LOCAL
 - 1: GLOBAL

 ##### IS_LOCAL_UNIQUE

-This indicates whether an index is a local unique index, and can be ‘T’ or ‘F’.
+This indicates whether the index is a local unique index, and can be ‘T’ or ‘F’.

 - T: A local unique index
 - F: Not a local unique index